-There is so much more to preparing for a marriage than the dress and the floral arrangements.
+There is so much more to preparing for marriage than the dress and the floral arrangements.
 There is a life that needs to be mapped out and discussed with your soon to be significant other.

 There are a whole host of topics you both need to get on the same page to avoid blow-ups down the road.
-Be upfront with how you see raising your children so neither of you are blindsided later.
+Be upfront with how you see raising your children, so neither of you is blindsided later.

 2. Pick your battles

-Before getting agitated ask yourself: is this worth a potential argument?
+Before getting agitated, ask yourself: is this worth a potential argument?
 If the answer is no, calmly ask if the offending task could get taken care of and will he be better about it in the future.

 3. Get on the same page

 You both come from different places, family structures, and more than likely very different backgrounds.
 Traditions, occasions, religious observances, where you’re going to live, careers, and all life events now impact another person.